cudmore/Vascular-Analysis/_posts/2015-01-30-how-to-use-jekyll.md

 	date: 2015-01-30 22:01:06
 	---

-To make a new page new-page.md the starting yaml looks like
+To make a new page new-page.md the starting yaml front matter looks like

 	---
 	layout: page